swiftlang/swift-package-manager/README.md

 * The [Swift Forums](https://forums.swift.org/c/swift-users)
 * Our [bug tracker](http://bugs.swift.org)

+When adding a bug to the tracker you should follow our bug reporting guidelines found in [./Documentation/Resources.md#reporting-a-good-swiftpm-bug](Resources.md).

 If you’re not comfortable sharing your question with the list, contact details for the code owners can be found in [CODE_OWNERS.txt](CODE_OWNERS.txt); however, the mailing list is usually the best place to go for help.

 ---